 Ash Hess won a DMR competition with an 11.5-inch Knight’s upper, if that’s any testament to what Knight’s rifles are capable of.

 In my experience, Knight’s rifles are the softest shooting guns on the market.

-This is impressive when you consider they weigh under 7-pounds.
-They shoot the same way a finely tuned car handles, which is to say…awesomely.
+This is impressive when you consider they weigh under 7 pounds.
+They shoot the same way as a finely tuned car would handle, which is to say…awesome.

 The SR15 MOD 2 has all the bells and whistles you expect.

 A tough-as-nails URX4 M-LOK handguard, a 3-prong flash eliminator, and Magpul furniture.

 Sons of Liberty Gun Works, of SOLGW, is a rather new player in the high-end AR-15 world.

 They don’t mess around.
 Well, they do, but in a good way.